CleverRaven/Cataclysm-DDA/doc/MAGIC.md

     "max_damage": 14,                                        // maximum  damage the spell can achieve
     "min_aoe": 2,                                            // area of effect
     "max_aoe": 4,
-    "min_range": 10,                                         // range of the spell
+    "aoe_increment": 0.2,                               // how much wider the area of effect gets per spell level "min_range": 10,                                         // range of the spell "max_range": 10,
-    "max_range": 10,
     "base_casting_time": 750,                                // this is the casting time (in moves)